 AI Automation & Implementation

 Many business processes are still held together by copy-paste, tribal knowledge, inbox archaeology, and one heroic employee who should probably be allowed to sleep.
 AI automation becomes useful when the workflow contains judgment, language, exceptions, or messy documents that traditional automation handles poorly.
 The point is not to automate for sport.
-The point is to remove expensive friction without creating a larger and more dramatic pitfall.
+The point is to remove expensive friction without creating a larger and more dramatic failure mode.

 Enterprise buyers often reach us when they know there is leverage in a workflow but do not yet know where automation should end and human review should begin.
 That is the right question.
 Full autonomy is sometimes the goal, but intelligent assistance plus bounded automation is often where the actual money is.